 Star Trek: The Next Generation plays with this concerning the Borg.
 The Borg start out as chump Mooks.
 The problem is...once you knock off a few of the chump Mooks, ALL of them become Elite Mooks, or at least elite enough that they can kick your ass.
 New foe, wash, rinse, repeat.

-When the evil Queen sees Captain EO changing her zombie guards into 80's dancers with his music, she sends in scary robots with electric whips to stop him.
-The robots are immune to his music and the rainbows he shoots out of his hands.
+When the evil Supreme Leader sees Captain EO changing her zombie guards into 80's dancers with his music, she sends in her Whip Warriors, scary robots with electric whips who are immune to his music and the rainbows he shoots out of his hands.

 Elites choices in Warhammer 40,000, which are Exactly What It Says on the Tin.
 Elite choices vary between specialized units tailored for a specific purpose, to simply better armed and more expensive versions of the army's core troops, Space Marines have Veterans, Chaos Space Marines have Chosen, Orks have nobs (elite boyz), Eldar have Dire Avengers (elite guardians), Dark Eldar have Trueborn (elite raiders), Necrons have Immortals (elite warriors), and so on and so on.
 All the Chaos Gods have daemons like this.